 Office of the University Registrar

 As the central administrative office for student information, the Office of the University Registrar maintains La Salle’s integrity by ensuring the accuracy of official student records and upholding University policy.
-Student services provided by this office include, but are not limited to, assistance with new freshmen registration and current student registration, updating majors/minors/concentrations, address changes, name changes, and employee partnership discounts.
-Students may request documents, through the Office of the University Registrar, such as academic transcripts, enrollment verification, degree verification, and parental disclosure form.
+Student services provided by this office include, but are not limited to, assistance with new freshmen registration and current student registration, major, minor, or concentration changes, address changes, name changes, and employee partnership discounts.
+Students may request documents, through the Office of the University Registrar, such as academic transcripts, enrollment verification, degree verification, and student consent to release academic records form.

 Student Affairs, is the hub for all issues involving student life outside the classroom.
-Departments that report within the Division of Student Affairs include: Residence Life and Community Development, Student Conduct, Campus Life, University Ministry, Support and Services, the Career Center, the Multicultural Center, Student Wellness Services (Student Health Center, Student Counseling Center and the Substance Abuse and Violence Education—SAVE), and La Salle Public Safety.
+Departments that report within the Division of Student Affairs include: Residence Life and Community Development, Student Conduct, Campus Life (Campus Activities Center, Union, and Summer Conference Services), University Ministry, Support and Services, the Multicultural and International Center, Student Wellness Services (Student Health Center, Student Counseling Center and the Substance Abuse and Violence Education—SAVE), and La Salle Public Safety.

 View the Student Affairs website for more information or stop by Union 123 or call 215.951.1017.